LoyolaChicagoBooks/introcs-csharp/rst/while-with-sequence.rst

 Consider a variation, determining if *all* the characters in a string are vowels.
 We could work on that, but it is not very useful.
 Instead let us consider if all the characters are digits.
-This is a true-false question, so function to determine this would return a Boolean result:
+This is a true-false question, so the function to determine this would return a Boolean result:

 There are several ways to check if a character is a digit.
 We could use the